Gluesticks Blog

 Bakery Style Sugar Cookie Recipe (Video)

 Bakery Style Sugar Cookie Recipe that rivals those of any bakery.
 Soft, cooked through, melt in your mouth buttery.
-No refrigeration necessary for dough.
-This post contains affiliate links.
+No refrigeration is necessary for dough.
+The reviews don't lie---this is the best sugar cookie recipe!

 Watch our step by step video!

-This recipe is a combination of our favorite recipes all rolled into one.
+This recipe is a combination of our favorite sugar cookie recipes all rolled into one.
+We've been making this version for over a decade!
 The shortening helps the cookies keep their nicely shaped edges.
 Scroll to the end for some frequently asked questions about this sugar cookie recipe and for my favorite vanilla buttercream frosting recipe to use with these cookies!

 ball sugar cookie dough next to rolling pin